michaelklishin/rubyonrails23_unicorn_amqp_gem_example/README.md

 has side effects on open file descriptors).
 Restarting it is possible but not without hacks and requires some knowledge about EventMachine internals.

+Once connection is established, we publish a bunch of messages using default direct exchange.

 h2.
 License